The legendary analyst warns: this is the next level of Bitcoin!

 The analyst notes that the inability of Bitcoin to start another rally may be due to the strong performance of the dollar, but the crypto asset demonstrates stability.
 However, the analyst notes that the market will look forward to the next rate hike, which will probably lead to a reversal of the dollar, which will eventually have a positive impact on bitcoin.

 In addition to the dollar effect, investors will also consider the possibility of the next halving, which will happen in almost two years.
-As we wrote in the Somanews news, historically halving has caused a steady and significant increase in the price of bitcoin.
+As we mentioned in the news Kriptokoin.com historically, halving has caused a stable and significant increase in the price of bitcoin.

 “There may be some momentum if BTC breaks the $40,200 mark.”